Stag PDX: History

+Hope-Lang and his business partner opened the club on May 1, 2015, in a building completed in 1912.
+He said of the club's origins: "I love the idea of other gay male clubs, but I didn't like the atmosphere.
+I wanted to create a space where I would like to hang out, a true gentleman's club.
+I talked with a couple of dancers from another establishment and the idea came about very organically."
+In 2017, Kim Chi hosted the second annual, three-day beach party as part of the club's pride celebrations.

 In his 2019 "overview of Portland's LGBTQ+ nightlife for the newcomer", Andrew Jankowski of the Portland Mercury wrote: "It could be due to the management change, but lately Stag has been celebrating bodies that stray away from the classic Magic Mike image.
 Drag queen MCs host different music themed nights—like trap, Latin, and pop—as well as a weekly amateur night and a drag brunch.
 Two nights a month, their stage exclusively features trans dancers of all expressions."